Battle of Bangui (2021)

-On 13 January 2021 around 200 rebels from Coalition of Patriots for Change attacked Bangui, the capital of the Central African Republic, in an attempt to overthrow the government which resulted in failure.
+On 13 January 2021, during the ongoing civil war in the Central African Republic, around 200 rebels from the Coalition of Patriots for Change attacked the capital Bangui in an attempt to overthrow the government, which resulted in failure.

 Background

 In December 2020 major rebel groups in Central African Republic created Coalition of Patriots for Change.
 They were led by former president François Bozizé.
 They tried to prevent organization of 2020–21 Central African general election.

 According to testimonies by members of armed groups Francois Bozize was directly involved in preparation and coordination of attack on Bangui.
 Karim Meckassoua, former president of National Assembly was also involved in preparations in coordination with Bozize, Noureddine Adam, Ali Darassa and several MPC generals.
 According to testimonies he was hoping that if coup d’état was successful he would be head of transitional government.
 However Bozize was convinced that Meckassoua was trying to double-cross him which lead to refusal of Bangui-based Anti-balaka fighters to join the attack.
 They were supposed to create chaos in Bangui which would allow other fighters to enter the capital.
 Meckassoua however denied all accusations.